What is Hemoglobin (Hb)?

 You should be extra attentive to this marker if you:

-Experience persistent fatigue or a "heavy" feeling in your limbs.
+Experience persistent fatigue or a heaviness in your limbs.

 Notice shortness of breath during activities that used to be easy.